jmrohwer/identifiability/README.md

     limits=0.5,
     log=False,
     points=11,
+    method='leastsq',
     return_CIclass=False,
 ):
     """
     Calculate the confidence interval (CI) for parameters.

     The parameter for which the CI is calculated will be varied, while the remaining parameters are re-optimized to minimize the chi-square.
 The resulting chi-square is used to calculate the probability with a given statistic, i.e. chi-squared test.

     Parameters
     ----------
-    minimizer : Minimizer
+    minimizer : Minimizer or ModelResult
-        The minimizer to use, holding objective function. result : MinimizerResult
+        The minimizer to use, holding objective function. result : MinimizerResult or ModelResult
-        The result of running minimize().
-    p_names : list, optional
+        The result of running Minimizer.minimize() or Model.fit(). p_names : list, optional
         Names of the parameters for which the CI is calculated.
 If None (default), the CI is calculated for every parameter.